 Bible stories are a natural place to start when it comes to pointing people to Jesus.
-That’s why when the church planting team in the Arab world approached us to visualize the Bible stories, we were excited for the challenge.
+That’s why when the church-planting team in the Arab world approached us to visualize the Bible stories, we were excited about the challenge.
 Their culture informed the creative process, influencing the look and feel of the Share the Story animations.
 Each of the 20 videos focuses on a specific story from the Bible.
 The theme throughout the series is showing God’s grand story of redemption, from Abraham and the promised son to Jesus’ finished work on the cross.

 The great thing about starting with the stories of the prophets in the Bible is that Muslims already have a frame of reference for those stories.
 And we get to show how those are just a foreshadowing of the Savior—Jesus.

 To make Share the Story culturally appropriate, we used silhouettes instead of showing faces, which would be offensive in a Muslim context.
 And we used other visual elements such as a red sash to represent Jesus.

 What’s been cool to watch is how God is using Share the Story beyond its initial purpose.
 The videos are currently in three languages.
 And they are being adapted into more than 10 additional languages!